LinLyra/LinLyra.github.io/README.md

 *In the vastness of space and the immensity of time, the chance to share the same planet and a moment with you is my greatest honor.*

 Hi, I’m **Lyra**.
 I learn, analyze, and build — turning curiosity into projects that connect **data** with **people**.
+I’m always exploring—following threads across the fields I love: data & optimization, statistics & time series, product & human-centered design, and the business questions that give models a purpose.
 This site is my little cosmos: a place to explore what I’m studying, making, and thinking about.

 ---